 Finally, protect yourself against pickpockets by writing down your credit card companies' emergency phone numbers and key account details before you leave.
 Keep a copy separate from your wallet or valuables.
 If your card gets lost or stolen, your bank's emergency assistance team can help replace your card or provide an emergency cash advance much more quickly than if they have to look up and verify your account information.

 PenFed Premium Travel Rewards American Express® Card

 Although Pentagon Federal Credit Union doesn't charge foreign transaction fees on any of its credit cards, this rewards card, which charges no annual fee, offers significant bonuses for airfare purchases made directly with airlines.
 PenFed designed their original cards to help soldiers and military families avoid banking fees during overseas deployments.
-With a one-time donation to an affiliated charity and a strong credit report, you can enjoy those same benefits.
+With a one-time donation to an affiliated charity and a strong credit report, you can submit a credit card application for consideration, if approved you can enjoy some of those same benefits.
 Cardholders can also request an embedded EMV chip, a feature that has become almost essential for travel in most parts of Europe.

 Capital One® Venture® Rewards Credit Card

 Capital One does not charge foreign transaction fees across its entire credit card lineup.
 However, even casual travelers will love earning 2X miles per dollar spent on all purchases on the Venture Card.
 This card's Purchase Eraser tool lets you pick out eligible travel expenses from recent statements, then eliminates them by issuing a statement credit.
 Unlike most other travel rewards cards, earned points and rebates show up on your statement within a few days, enabling you to quickly convert large purchases into rewards flights or hotel nights.
 A typical household's monthly spending might earn more than enough rewards miles to offset this card's moderate annual fee ($0 introductory fee for the first year and $59 after that).